Blogs

 The remuneration available in the field of law is dependent on the type of career options after LLB you choose.
 In the case of government jobs, there would be many additional benefits apart from the basic pay.

-The 3 Best Law Course You Can Take
+3 Best Courses After LLB You Can Take

-Students with a bachelor’s degree in any discipline, with an aggregate percentage of 50% or an equivalent CGPA score from any recognized university, are eligible for this law course.
+Students with a bachelor's degree in any discipline, with an aggregate percentage of 50% or an equivalent CGPA score from any recognised university, are eligible for this law course.

 Applicants must have passed their 10+2 exam with at least 50% with English, Economics, and Statistics as core subjects.
 Candidates who have pursued a Diploma in Law after high school are also eligible for admission.